 - a.
-The level of functioning has improved with respect to the goals outlined in the care plan, inclusive of a transition plan to step down to a lower level of care: - b. has achieved positive life outcomes that support stable and ongoing recovery, and is no longer in need of Individual and Transitional Support; - e. has made limited or no progress, and all reasonable strategies and interventions have been exhausted, indicating a need for more intensive services: - d.
-The beneficiary or legally responsible person for the beneficiary requests discharge from the service; or - e.
-The beneficiary no longer meets eligibility criteria for 1915(i) services.
+The level of functioning has improved with respect to the goals outlined in the care plan, inclusive of a transition plan to step down to a lower level of care; - b. has achieved positive life outcomes that support stable and ongoing recovery, and is no longer in need of Individual and Transitional Support; - c. has made limited or no progress, and all reasonable strategies and interventions have been exhausted, indicating a need for - d. more intensive services; or e.
+The beneficiary or legally responsible person for the beneficiary requests discharge from the service.